PycraftDeveloper/PMMA/documentation/docs/cpp_api/display.rst

     .. cpp:member:: std::optional<unsigned int> MaxRefreshRate = std::nullopt

         The maximum refresh rate to dynamically adjust up to.
 There is no guarantee this value will be achieved - but the window should not refresh at a faster rate for extended period of times.
-If set to :code:`std::nullopt` the window will not have a capped refresh rate (generally not advised).
+If set to :code:`std::nullopt` the window refresh rate will be capped at either 60 when not using vsync, or allowed to run up to the vsync limit.

     .. cpp:member:: bool LimitRefreshRate = true